British Assyrians

 British Assyrians are British people of Assyrian descent or Assyrians who have British citizenship.

-They are indigenous to present-day northern Iraq, southeast Turkey, northwestern Iran and Syria.
+They are the indigenous population of present-day Iraq, southeast Turkey, northwestern Iran and northeast Syria, descended from the ancient Mesopotamians.
 They speak Syriac and are predominantly Christian.

 Concentrations of Assyrians are found in Greenford and in Hanwell, both towns within the London Borough of Ealing.
-Assyrians in the UK and other western countries mostly migrated from Iran, Iraq, Jordan, and Syria.
+Assyrians in the UK and other western countries mostly migrated from Iran, Iraq, Turksy and Syria.
 Migration was largely triggered by long standing ethnic and religious persecution in their homeland.

-Religion, ethnicity and culture
+Religious institutions

 This is the Latin rite Church used by the Chaldean Catholics.

-Assyrians today still Aramaic as a mother tongue.
-They descend from the ancient Assyrians.
-They are the indigenous population of their ancestral Assyrian homeland in what is today northern Iraq, southeastern Turkey, northeastern Syria and northwestern Iran.

-Assyrian people are predominantly Christian; they fall into a number of Eastern Rite Churches whose services are conducted in classical Syriac, the most common being the Ancient Church of the East, the Assyrian Church of the East, Chaldean Catholic Church and Syriac Orthodox Church.

 A Chaldean Catholic Church is rented in Acton, London.
 The Assyrian Church of the East have its own church, The Ancient Church of the East rent a hall and one Club exist are owned by the Assyrians in South Ealing.
 The priest of the Chaldean Church is currently Father Habib al-Noufaly.
 The former Chaldean priest was Father Andreas, now a bishop, ordained in Rome by the Pope in 2004.